 - Changing the camera's field of view

 Placing a stationary camera

-The stationary camera is a helpful tool when creating movies in CET Designer.
+The stationary camera is a helpful tool when creating movies in CET.
 It is a component that you place in the drawing and that pans around itself.
 It pans in one direction at a time, but the direction can easily be reversed in the properties box or by using the blue double-arrow.
 Other settings that you can experiment with are camera elevation, pitch, field of view, and speed.

 You can place as many stationary cameras as you like.
 Each is a new path that is listed in the Movie Editor, where you can change the playing order before exporting the movie.

 Follow the steps below to place a stationary camera in the 2D view:

 - Go to the Movie Studio tab and select the Stationary camera icon:

 - Move the mouse pointer to the 2D view.
 An arc is attached to the mouse pointer.

 - Click to place the stationary camera.
 A new arc is now attached to the mouse pointer.